Cerebrospinal Fluid

 Contraindications to lumbar puncture include neurological signs indicating increased intracranial pressure, including papilledema.
 Withdrawal of fluid in this case can promote downward herniation of the cerebellar vermis through the foramen magnum with brainstem compression.
 Patients with increased intracranial pressure should be tapped by a neurologist or neurosurgeon.

-Up to four tubes of CSF should be collected aseptically.
-Each tube should contain 2-4 mL of fluid.
+Three to four tubes of CSF should be collected aseptically.
+Each tube should contain 2 to 4 mL of fluid.
 The tubes should be labeled with a number indicating the order in which they were collected.
 Each tube goes to a different section of the laboratory for testing:

 Specimens need to be received in the laboratory and processed quickly, preferably within one hour after collection.
 Refrigeration is contraindicated for culture specimens because some organisms like Haemophilus influenzae and Neisseria meningitidis will not survive.